TaherAhmedAshraf/express-router/README.md

 Dynamic your express app with just few lines of codes!

-express-dynamic-router automatically read all of the files and use dynamiclly routes them.
-If you pass your the folder called 'route' in your code it will automatically route all of the express route files in that folder and the route name/path will be the (prefix + name of the file).
+express-dynamic-router automatically read all of the files and dynamically routes them.
+Pass your route folder and it will automatically route all of the express routes in the folder, route path will be the (prefix + name of the file).

-For example, inside route folder we have 2 route file-
+For example, inside route folder we have two route files-

-1) hello-world.js
+1.  hello-world.js
-2) hello-express.js
+2.  hello-express.js

-so the route will be visible at '/hello-world'. if you pass prefix '/api/' than the route will be visible at '/api/hello-world'.
+So the path will be `/hello-world`.
+If you pass a custom prefix `/api/` than the route path will be `/api/hello-world`.

-same for the hello-express.js
+Same for the `hello-express.js`.
+The path will be `/api/hello-express`.

-if the file is not a **.js/.ts** file or not a express route it will automatically ignore that file & show an warning.
-You can disable warning by passing `disableWarning:true`.
+If the file is not a **.js/.ts** file or not a express route, it will automatically ignore that file & show an warning.
+You can disable that warning by passing `disableWarning:true.`

-Again if you have a folder/directory inside you route folder than it will also route the files inside that folder directory.
-In that case route url will be like this- prefix + directory_name + file_name
+Again, if you have a folder inside your route folder, It will also route the files inside that folder directory.
+In that case path will be like this- `prefix + directory_name + file_name`

-suppose we have a directory called "hello" inside our route folder, And iniside hello we have a route file name "status".
-So the route url will be -
+Suppose we have a directory "hello" inside our route folder, And iniside hello we have a route file `status.js`.
+So the path will be - `/hello/status`.
-`/hello/status`

-lets change the prefix to '/api/v1/' so the url will be - `/api/v1/hello/status`

 ```js
 // /index.js